T-Rex/wxModularApp/README.md

 ----------------------
 * Open `<DEMO_SOURCE_ROOT>/build` folder in terminal
 * Execute `cm.sh` script
-* The script will create XCode projec in Mac subfolder
+* The script will create XCode project in Mac subfolder
 * Go to Mac subfolder
 * Execute `xcodebuild build` command or build the project from XCode